-Our goal is to create the healthiest root system possible.
+A plant has requirements to create the healthiest root system possible.
 Without adequate roots plants will appear stressed even when irrigation and fertilization are adequate.
 The major portion of a root system of a typical plant exists from the soil surface to about 8-10" deep.
 Rooting depth is heavily dependent upon air penetration (the soil's permeability).
 Roots consume oxygen and release carbon dioxide just as animals do.
 Roots can live deeper (10'+) in sandy or gravely soils where permeability is high.
 A woody plant's root system extends far wider than the plant is tall.
 A 20 year-old tree often has roots that reach 100' away, but rarely more than 2' deep.
-Plants require from the soil the following:
+Plants require from the following from the soil:

-- 1. Water storage
+- Water storage

-- 2. Oxygen and gas exchange
+- Oxygen and gas exchange

-- 3. Nutrient (minerals) storage
+- Nutrient (minerals) storage

-- 4. Support
+- Support

-- 5. Insulation from heat and cold
+- Insulation from heat and cold

 If any of the above is lacking symptoms of stress occur.
-These include:

-- 1. Small foliage and stunted growth
+- Small foliage and stunted growth

-- 2. Off-colored or dull foliage
+- Off-colored or dull foliage

-- 3. Yellow and brown-edged foliage
+- Yellow and brown-edged foliage

-- 4. Branch dieback
+- Branch dieback

-- 5. The plant develops a lean
+- The plant develops a lean